satya164/react-native-tab-view/README.md

 ##### `removeClippedSubviews`

-Removes not visible subviews to improve memory usage.
+Boolean indicating whether to remove invisible views (such as unfocused screens) from the native view hierarchy to improve memory usage.
 Defaults to `false`.

 **Note**: Don't enable this on iOS where this is buggy and views don't re-appear.